Welcome to the first Godotes issue that has some non-itch data!

-I would think most people using Godot already knew that, given the sheer number of options Godot has, but having a couple of successful examples in front of me was a nice experience.
+I would think most people using Godot already knew that given the sheer number of options Godot has, but having a couple of successful examples in front of me was a nice experience.
 This was probably the most interesting data I had so far.
-At leas the one I liked the most.
+At least the one I liked the most.

 📰 Godot news round-up

 Twitter - Godot documentation now has a custom 404 error page: